How to Install SQLite 3 on Fedora 40 or 39

 This command returns you to your regular terminal.

 SELinux (Security-Enhanced Linux) is a security module that enforces mandatory access control policies on Linux systems.
 If SELinux is enabled on your system, you may need to configure it to work with SQLite.
-This section provides step-by-step instructions to configure SELinux for SQLite, ensuring proper access control and security.
+This section provides step-by-step instructions on configuring SELinux for SQLite, ensuring proper access control and security.

 Before making any changes, verifying whether SELinux is enabled on your system is essential.
 To check the status of SELinux, run the following command: